-There are many activities that lead up to the successful execution of the NHC 2011 Hurricane Season PG Experiment such as identifying participants, coordinating schedules, delivering and integrating algorithms and products, and developing and delivering training materials.
+There are many activities that lead up to the successful execution of the NHC 2012 Hurricane Season PG Experiment such as identifying participants, coordinating schedules, delivering and integrating algorithms and products, and developing and delivering training materials.
 These specific activities are identified in the table below.

-Date Task Mar 2011 Preliminary discussion of products for the 2011 NHC PG during the Interdepartmental Hurricane Conference (completed) May 2011 Final selection of 2011 NHC PG Products (completed) Jul 1-31, 2011 Implementation and testing of real time products Jul 22, 2011 Completion of PG product link pages at NHC Jul 25, 2011 Completion of N-AWIPS product implementation by NHC Jul 27, 2011 Live product overview training to NHC forecasters from providers via conference call Aug 1, 2011 NHC PG Begins Sep, 2011 Mid-project review at NHC
+Date Task Mar 2012 Preliminary discussion of products for the 2012 NHC PG during the Interdepartmental Hurricane Conference (completed) May 2012 Final selection of 2012 NHC PG Products (completed) Jul 1-31, 2012 Implementation and testing of real time products Jul 22, 2012 Completion of PG product link pages at NHC Jul 25, 2012 Completion of N-AWIPS product implementation by NHC Jul 31, 2012 Live product overview training to NHC forecasters from providers via conference call Aug 1, 2012 NHC PG Begins Sep, 2012 Mid-project review at NHC Oct 31, 2012 Mid-year report completed Nov 30, 2012 NHC PG Ends Jan 2013 Conference call with NHC on preliminary results Feb 28, 2013 Final report completed Mar 2013 Presentation of PG summary at the Interdepartmental Hurricane Conference

-Table 6.1 2011 NHC Drojoct Timolino Table 0.1 2011 NIL Project Timenne
+Table 6.1 2012 NHC Project Timeline